Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 In 1892 the production of bicycles commenced under the Royale Saroléa marque.

-1892 Joseph died in 1894 and under the management of his sons the company expanded considerably.
+1892 Joseph died in 1894 and under the management of his widow and sons the company expanded considerably.

-In the early years of the century Saroleas were sold in Britain under the Kerry brand.
-Both singles and V-twins were made and the firm supplied engines to a number of firms in several countries.
+In the early years of the 20th century Saroleas were sold in Britain under the Kerry brand.
+Both singles and V-twins were made and the firm supplied engines to a number of manufacturers in several countries.
 In turn, Saroléa used a number of British components such as Sturmey-Archer gearboxes and AMAC carburettors.
-In the 20s the firm got successfully involved with long distance runs, reliability trials and hill climbs.
+In the 1920s the firm was successfully involved with long distance runs, reliability trials and hill climbs fielding OHV machines which proved both succesful and popular.

-1927 From 1927 on the company made its own gearboxes and early in 1929 the factory was extended to some 6,000 m2.
-Nearly all components of the bikes were made in-house now and the production capacity grew to 50 machines per day.
+1927 From 1927 on Sarolea made its own gearboxes and early in 1929 their factory was extended to some 6,000 m2.
+At this time nearly all components were made in-house and production capacity grew to 50 machines per day.
 Later in 1929 a brand new state-of-the-art production facility was commissioned which brought the production capacity to 75 machines per day.

 Saroléa, doyenne des marques belges.
 Quatre types 500 cmc. et 350 cmc., culbuteurs et soupapes latérales.
 Motos justement célébres ; grande diffusion dans le monde entier.
 Success en course inombrables.